leihuang23/tiny-signal/README.md

 # tiny-signal

-A tiny, dependency-tracking reactive signal system.
+A tiny reactive signal system.

 This library provides fine-grained reactivity with signals, computed values, effects, batching, and extensible middleware.

 **Note:** This is a study project and not intended for production use.